ahbk/my-nixos/readme.md

-Whether to enable a django-app for this host\.
+Whether to enable Django app\.